 YouTube TV does have relatively limited platform support, however.
 You can stream to Apple devices using Airplay, but the experience is very inconsistent.
 Primarily, you’ll have to use iOS/Android devices, web browsers, and Google Cast devices.

-However, Youtube TV recently introduced support for Xbox One and select Smart TVs.
-It certainly seems they are dedicated to providing more platform support in the future.
+However, Youtube TV recently introduced support for Xbox One and select Smart TVs, as well as support for the Apple TV and Roku, so it certainly seems as if they are dedicated to providing more platform support in the future.

 Hulu With Live TV is still in its beta phase, but is a great way to watch USA Network without cable.
 For $39.99/month, you’ll get 55+ cable channels including USA Network, A&E, FX, FXX and FX Movies, TNT, TBS, and SyFY.
 AMC is not on the menu, though.